 The Western Cape Government will finance its proposed expenditure via three sources.
-The vast majority – over 95% – will be funded through the Provincial Equitable Share and conditional grants from the national government.
-The remainder will be sourced from the Asset Financing Reserve and Provincial Own Receipts, the latter of which accounts for 4.88% of the total budget.
+The vast majority – over 95 per cent – will be funded through the Provincial Equitable Share and conditional grants from the national government.
+The remainder will be sourced from the Asset Financing Reserve and Provincial Own Receipts, the latter of which accounts for 4.88 per cent of the total budget.

-These changes have resulted in the Western Cape's share of the Provincial Equitable Share increasing from 9.4% to 10%, to be phased in over the 2013 MTEF.
-As a result the Provincial Equitable Share transfers to the province increase by R7.189 billion over the 2013 MTEF.
+These changes have resulted in the Western Cape’s share of the Provincial Equitable Share increasing from 9.4 per cent to 10 per cent, to be phased in over the 2013 MTEF.
+As a result the Provincial Equitable Share transfers to the Province increase by R7.189 billion over the 2013 MTEF.
 This additional funding will add immeasurably to our ability to provide service delivery to all our people.

 Speaker, you may recall that my Department recently published draft legislation dealing with exclusivity within the casino industry in the Province.
 Comments have been received from a number of interested parties, mostly from the casino industry.
 Following the comments received we have decided not to pursue the issue of exclusivity.
 Indeed, four of the five exclusivity periods have already ended with the last licence due to expire in May 2016.

-Speaker, in summary, over 80% of our budget will once again be utilised to deliver social services and a safety net to the poor.
+Speaker, in summary, over 80 per cent of our budget will once again be utilised to deliver social services and a safety net to the poor.